LysSanzMoreta/DRAUPNIR_ASR/README.md

 ```
 **Which guide to use?**

-By experience, use delta_map, the marginal results (Test folder) are the most stable.
+By experience, use delta_map, since the marginal results (Test folder) are the most stable.
 It is recommended to run the model both with the variational and the delta_map guides and compare outputs using the mutual information.
-If necessary run the variational guide longer than the delta_map, since it has more parameters to infere and takes longer.
+If necessary, run the variational guide longer than the delta_map, since it has more parameters to optimize and takes longer.

 **How long should I run my model?**